Top Multi Asset Allocation Funds – List of Hybrid Funds in India (2026)

-Multi Asset Allocation Fund, in accordance with SEBI guidelines, distribute a minimum of 10% across three or more asset classes, such as equities, debt, gold, real estate, and commodities.
+Multi Asset Allocation Fund, in accordance with SEBI guidelines, distributes a minimum of 10% across three or more asset classes, such as equities, debt, gold, real estate, and commodities.
 This diversified portfolio allocation mitigates risk from volatility in any asset class and gives investors wide exposure, potentially leading to multi asset fund growth and favourable returns.
+In this blog, we will look at a list of multi asset allocation funds in India, heir benefits, risks, how to invest in them, and more!

 Top 10 Multi Asset Allocation Funds

-Here is a list of the top 10 multi asset funds in India based on their 1Y Returns and 5Y CAGR:
+Here is a list of the top 10 multi asset funds in India:

 Disclaimer: Please note that the above table is for educational purposes only and is not recommendatory.
 Please do your own research or consult your financial advisor before investing.
-The data is derived from Tickertape Stock Screener and is subject to real-time updates.
+The data is derived from Tickertape Mutual Funds Screener on 13th May 2026 and is subject to real-time updates.

-Overview of the Multi Asset Allocation Funds in India 2025
+Overview of the Top Multi Asset Allocation Funds in India 2025

 Quant Multi Asset Fund